 We’ve known about the effect of fossil fuel burning on climate for a long time.
 Dr. James Black described the state of the science to Exxon management over 40 years ago.
 Exxon first responded with a decade-long research program measuring carbon dioxide and performing other climate research, which confirmed the severity of the climate crisis.
 In the 1980s Exxon abruptly cut its climate research and shifted to intense climate denial, including strong funding for disinformation factories.

-What’s happened to the climate since Exxon’s understanding of the climate crisis in 1977?
+What’s happened to the climate since 1977, when Exxon knew about the heating effect of fossil fuels?
 Earth’s temperature has risen sharply.
-You can see from the image below that at least two-thirds of global heating has happened since 1977.
+You can see from the image below that around three-fourths of global heating has happened since 1977.
 The heating has accelerated substantially since the mid-1970s as well.
-Anyone born in the 1980s or later has never experienced a “colder than average” year on Earth, defined by departures from the 1951-1980 average.
+Anyone born in the 1980s or later has never experienced a “colder than average” year on Earth.

-You can explore this data and other plots of temperature change from NASA here.
+Explore this data and other plots of temperature change from NASA GISS here.

 You can listen to a sonic representation of NASA global temperature data, made with Judy Twedt, in the video below.
 Higher pitch notes represent higher temperature.
 The drums are there to make it funky.